gbowerman/twitter-code/azurefunctions/dailyreport/readme.md

 - teamsMsgTitle - Message title for Teams message
 - teamsWebhook - webhook for specific Teams channel.

 Once the app settings are set, you test the function by running it from the portal.
-Select the function name and use the _Run_ button.
+Select the function name and click the _Run_ button.

 ![](../img/runfunction.png)